On algebraic congruence varieties over semirings

 The Example 3.13 below gives some indication that the equality in the above Prop.3.9 might hold.
 So we have the following question 0.2cm

 {\bf A question about Nullstellensatz of congruences} \ Under what conditions can the equality $ (\sqrt{\sigma /\rho })^{c} = (\sqrt{\rho })_{B}(Z_{\rho }(\sigma )(B)) $ hold ?
 0.2cm

-As pointed out by the anonymous referee, recently, motivated by tropical geometry, several versions of the Nullstellensatz question have been raised and answered for the tropical polynomials focusing on the case of additively idempotent semirings (see, e.g.,[BE], [JM1]).
+As pointed out by an anonymous expert, recently, motivated by tropical geometry, several versions of the Nullstellensatz question have been raised and answered for the tropical polynomials focusing on the case of additively idempotent semirings (see, e.g.,[BE], [JM1]).
 There are other approaches were taken on this question in the literature (see, e.g. [Gr], [GG], [Iz], [Is], [MR]).
 0.2cm

 {\bf Theorem 3.10.} \ Let $ A, B, \rho $ and $ S = A[x_{1}, \cdots, x_{n}] $ be as in Def.3.1 above.
 If $ \rho \in \text{Spec}^{c}(B) $ is a prime congruence on $ B. $ Then for any subset $ Y \subset B^{n}, $ we have $ Z_{\rho }(\rho _{B}(Y))(B) = \overline{Y}, $ the closure of $ Y $ in $ B^{n} $ with the Zariski $ \rho-$topology $ \tau _{\rho , A}. $ 0.1cm {\bf Proof.} \ Let $ P \in Y, $ then $ (f(P), g(P)) \in \rho $ for all $ (f, g) \in \rho _{B}(Y), $ so $ P \in Z_{\rho }(\rho _{B}(Y))(B). $ Thus $ Y \subset Z_{\rho }(\rho _{B}(Y))(B). $ Since $ Z_{\rho }(\rho _{B}(Y))(B) $ is closed, we get $ \overline{Y} \subset Z_{\rho }(\rho _{B}(Y))(B). $ On the other hand, let $ W $ be any closed subset containing $ Y. $ Then $ W = Z_{\rho }(\sigma )(B) $ for some congruence $ \sigma $ on $ S. $ So $ Z_{\rho }(\sigma )(B) \supset Y. $ By Theorem 3.7 above, $ \sigma \subset \rho _{B}(Z_{\rho }(\sigma )(B)) \subset \rho _{B}(Y). $ So $ W = Z_{\rho }(\sigma )(B) \supset Z_{\rho }(\rho _{B}(Y))(B). $ Therefore, $ Z_{\rho }(\rho _{B}(Y))(B) = \overline{Y}, $ and the proof is completed. \quad $ \Box $ 0.2cm